chairmanmow/future_shell/README.md

 - Command item does nothing: Confirm prefix `exec_xtrn:` or `js:` is exact (case-sensitive).
 Errors in inline JS are logged.
 - Chat not updating: Verify your JSON chat backend object (`jsonchat`) cycles and submit functions are wired.

+## fTelnet and matrix rain screensaver settings
+Set `AllowModernScrollback`to false with your fTelnet connection - If you don't change this / turn off the screensaver, the UI will become unresponsive.
+Something to be maybe be aware of in other terminals too, disabling screensaver in .ini file also works.

 ## Safety Notes

 `js:` command items run arbitrary code in the shell context.
 Only grant edit access to trusted sysops.